OIM3640/resources/project.md

 - Date:
 - The design review is worth 15% of the project grade (see Technical Reviews page for detailed breakdown)

-During the design review, three teams will present their project plans to a panel, and this interactive review format aims to elicit valuable/actionable feedback, rather than being a one-way data dump.
+During the design review, three teams will present their project plans to a panel, and this interactive review format aims to bring out valuable/actionable feedback, rather than being a one-way data dump.
 In addition to the in-person component of this activity, the review will include a framing/agenda setting document to be submitted before the review date and a reflection/synthesis document after the review.

 This review is **optional**, depending on time available, though maintaining communication with the professor is strongly recommended.